 Greetings from Paris where Sarkozy has just won the national election.
-Last night there were protests across France and a large demo in Paris’ Place de la Bastille where teargas was used and cars were burnt (click for pictures).
-I watched the returns come in (while standing by the door) at a soccer hooligan bar.
+Last night there were protests across France and a large demo in Paris’ Place de la Bastille where tear gas was used and cars were burnt (click for pictures).
+I watched the returns come in while standing by the door of a soccer hooligan bar.
 When Sarkozy’s victory was announced, the all-white, all-male crowd burst into applause and shouts.
 It’s like they got their dicks handed back to them…

 I went to a planning meeting at a beautiful and airy squat in a former factory for one of the anti-Sarkozy demos.
 The majority of the activists were young women, and when they spoke the men in the group listened attentively.